rvanderlely/Closed_Hashing/README.md

 ```
 ls
 ```
-to ensure that the rachel_cpu_job_scheduler.cpp and rachel_cpu_job_scheduler.o and cpu files are all in the current location.
 If you are not in the correct folder you must navigate to the correct folder before attempting to run.

 ## Authors

 Rachel Vanderlely